Project Publications:

 Download the paper and the data.

-Climate Imagery in the Media Landscape: A Systematic Literature Review, Challenges, and Future Research
+Visualizing Climate Change in the Media: A Systematic Literature Review, Challenges, and Future Research

 Author(s): Isaac Bravo, Stefanie Walter, Katharina Prasse and Margret Keuper

-Date Published: On review - Annals of the International Communication Association.
+Date Published: Annals of the International Communication Association.

 Abstract:

-Visualisations play a key role in conveying the complexities of climate change to raise awareness and encourage informed action.
-This paper presents a combination of systematic and scoping literature review (2005 – 2023) that employs content analysis to analyse current research on climate change visualisations of traditional and digital media landscapes.
-Findings show that most existing research concentrates on traditional media to the detriment of social media, with a predominance of studies focused on Western countries.
+Climate change visualizations in the media play a crucial role in conveying information, raising awareness, and motivating action.
+This study combines systematic and scoping literature review (2005–2024) with content analysis to analyze current research on climate change visualizations of traditional and digital media.
+The findings show that most existing research concentrates on traditional media, with limited focus on social media and a predominance of studies focused on Western countries.
 Framing theory emerges as the predominant theoretical framework, especially in qualitative studies.
-By analysing and comparing a large corpus of scientific studies, we aim to elucidate the predominant topics, methodologies, gaps, and further strive to outline key challenges and implications for future research directions.
+By analyzing and comparing a large corpus of scientific studies, this study identifies predominant topics, methodologies trends, and research gaps, while also highlighting key challenges and implications for future research.

 Conference Presentations: